Duality between Ahlfors-Liouville and Khas'minskii properties for nonlinear equations: Introduction

-Clearly, the viscosity Hessian (Laplacian) principle imply the corresponding $C^2$ one in \eqref{strong_HessianLaplacian}.
-However, we underline that the classical principles for $C^2$-functions are granted, in all the examples that we are aware of, under \eqref{strongKhasminskii} that also imply the validity of the viscosity ones (by Theorem \ref{teo_Laplacian_intro} below); in other words, we can safely replace Definition \ref{def_hessianLaplacian_classico} with the stronger Definition \ref{def_OmoriYau_visco} without affecting the range of applicability of the principles.
-Moreover, passing to viscosity solutions allows us to clarify the interplay between Hessian-Laplacian principle, geodesic completeness and the Khas'minskii property.
-Firstly, since the Ahlfors property for $\widetilde{F}\cup \widetilde{E}$ implies that for $\widetilde{E}$, Theorem \ref{teo_ekeland_intro} has the next \begin{corollary} Any manifold $X$ satisfying the viscosity, strong Laplacian principle must be complete. \end{corollary} Secondly, as a particular case of Theorem \ref{cor_bonito}, there is equivalence with the (strong) Khas'minskii property.
+Clearly, the viscosity, Hessian (Laplacian) principle imply the corresponding $C^2$ one in \eqref{strong_HessianLaplacian}.
+However, it is worth to stress the following point: \begin{quote} \emph{the Omori-Yau principles for $C^2$-functions are granted, in all the examples that we are aware of, under \eqref{strongKhasminskii} or its Hessian counterpart, that also imply the validity of the viscosity ones (see Theorems \ref{teo_Laplacian_intro}, \ref{teo_hessianmax_intro} and Proposition \ref{cor_sufficientiSMP} below); therefore, we can safely replace Definition \ref{def_hessianLaplacian_classico} with the stronger Definition~\ref{def_OmoriYau_visco} without affecting the range of applicability of the principles.} \end{quote} \begin{remark} \emph{The possible equivalence between the classical and viscosity versions of the Omori-Yau principles is discussed in the subsection ``open problems" below.
+There, we also comment on an alternative definition of a viscosity, strong Hessian and Laplacian principles recently appearing in \cite{pengzhou}. } \end{remark} Passing to viscosity solutions allows us to clarify the interplay between Hessian-Laplacian principle, geodesic completeness and the Khas'minskii property.
+Firstly, since the Ahlfors property for $\widetilde{F}\cup \widetilde{E}$ implies that for $\widetilde{E}$, Theorem \ref{teo_ekeland_intro} has the next \begin{corollary} Any manifold $X$ satisfying the viscosity, strong Laplacian principle must be complete. \end{corollary} Secondly, as a particular case of Theorem \ref{cor_bonito}, there is equivalence with the Khas'minskii property.
 We recall that properties $(f1),(\xi 1)$ are defined in \eqref{def_f1xi1}, and that